Skip-the-line combination tickets to Uffizi Gallery, Palazzo Pitti and Boboli Gardens

 - ICOM, ICOMOS and ICCROM members

-- Disabled people and their care-takers
+- Disabled people and one companion

 - On March 8, for International Women's Day, admission to museums, archaeological sites and state monuments is free for all women